 Prompt regression.
 Grounded rate drops and downstream_ok falls.
 Correlate with prompt hash changes.
 A silent template change that removed a constraint produces exactly this: the model still runs, the tools still call, but responses stop being grounded and stop satisfying downstream validators.

 Retrieval drift.
 Grounded rate drops while confidence stays stable.
 The agent attempts retrieval, finds nothing useful, and proceeds on weights.
 Check the retrieval index for changes: new documents that diluted relevance, stale embeddings, a query expansion change that altered what gets retrieved.
+In zero-shot RAG configurations, retrieval failures increase by 40% relative to deployments using a query rewriter or fine-tuned embedding adapter — making retrieval drift the silent failure mode most teams encounter first.[10]

 Tool schema change.
 Fallback rate spikes and downstream_ok fails.
 An upstream API changed its response schema.
 The tool call succeeded.
 The output is parsed without error.
 The values are malformed or missing.
-This is the failure mode that schema validation at the tool boundary would have caught and almost never does.
+This is the failure mode that schema validation at the tool boundary would catch and almost never does.

 | Signal pattern | Most likely root cause | First diagnostic step |